H-5138

 South Carolina H. 5138 — Chatbot Protection Act (adding Chapter 80 to Title 39)

-The Chatbot Protection Act imposes data governance, transparency, and safety obligations on chatbot providers — any person that creates, distributes, or makes a chatbot available to users.
-Core obligations include: prohibitions on processing personal data without affirmative consent, restrictions on using chat logs for advertising or profiling, a ban on selling chat logs, mandatory AI identity disclosure before and during every interaction (hourly and on-demand), monthly risk-of-harm evaluations with public disclosure, and a requirement to maintain a publicly available data security program.
-The bill classifies chatbots as products for product liability purposes and imposes strict liability on providers for user injuries.
-Enforcement is through the Attorney General, county attorneys, or private right of action, with civil penalties up to $5,000 per violation and punitive damages for reckless or knowing conduct.
+The Chatbot Protection Act imposes data processing, transparency, and safety obligations on chatbot providers operating in South Carolina.
+Chatbot providers are prohibited from processing personal data or chat logs for advertising, profiling, or training without affirmative consent, and may not sell chat logs.
+The bill requires clear AI identity disclosure before any output and hourly thereafter, prohibits chatbot providers from implying professional endorsement or confidentiality, and mandates monthly risk-of-harm evaluations with public disclosure.
+Chatbots are treated as products for product liability purposes with strict liability.
+Enforcement is through the Attorney General, county attorneys, or private right of action with up to $5,000 per violation and punitive damages for reckless conduct.

 Summary

-The Chatbot Protection Act imposes data governance, transparency, and safety obligations on chatbot providers — any person that creates, distributes, or makes a chatbot available to users.
-Core obligations include: prohibitions on processing personal data without affirmative consent, restrictions on using chat logs for advertising or profiling, a ban on selling chat logs, mandatory AI identity disclosure before and during every interaction (hourly and on-demand), monthly risk-of-harm evaluations with public disclosure, and a requirement to maintain a publicly available data security program.
-The bill classifies chatbots as products for product liability purposes and imposes strict liability on providers for user injuries.
-Enforcement is through the Attorney General, county attorneys, or private right of action, with civil penalties up to $5,000 per violation and punitive damages for reckless or knowing conduct.
+The Chatbot Protection Act imposes data processing, transparency, and safety obligations on chatbot providers operating in South Carolina.
+Chatbot providers are prohibited from processing personal data or chat logs for advertising, profiling, or training without affirmative consent, and may not sell chat logs.
+The bill requires clear AI identity disclosure before any output and hourly thereafter, prohibits chatbot providers from implying professional endorsement or confidentiality, and mandates monthly risk-of-harm evaluations with public disclosure.
+Chatbots are treated as products for product liability purposes with strict liability.
+Enforcement is through the Attorney General, county attorneys, or private right of action with up to $5,000 per violation and punitive damages for reckless conduct.

 Enforcement & Penalties